MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 > [!TIP]
 > **FYI for Enterprise Customers.** By default, Microsoft Defender SmartScreen lets users bypass warnings.
 Because this user interaction is potentially risky, we recommend that you review these [recommended group policy settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-available-settings#recommended-group-policy-and-mdm-settings-for-your-organization).

-You can experiment with the various Microsoft Defender SmartScreen experiences using our [demo site](https://demo.smartscreen.msft.net/)
+You see how Microsoft Defender SmartScreen responds to different scenarios using our [demo site](https://demo.smartscreen.msft.net/).

 ## Microsoft Defender SmartScreen and user privacy

-Microsoft Defender SmartScreen keeps users safe while they browse the internet by using a reputation check system.
+Microsoft Defender SmartScreen protects users while they browse the internet by using a reputation check system.
 Microsoft Edge passes relevant information about the URL or file to the Microsoft Defender SmartScreen service to start the reputation check.
 The check compares the website or file against dynamic lists of sites and files that are known to be dangerous.
 All requests to the Microsoft Defender SmartScreen service are made with TLS encryption.
 The service returns the results of the reputation check, which might lead to Microsoft Edge showing a warning for the site or file.
 These results are stored locally on the device.

-The Microsoft Defender SmartScreen service stores data about the reputation checks and builds a database of known malicious URLs and files.
+The Microsoft Defender SmartScreen service stores data about reputation checks.
+As new sites are identified, the service adds to a dynamic database of known malicious URLs and files.
 This data is stored on secure Microsoft servers and is only used for Microsoft security services.
 This data will never be used to identify or target users in any way.
 Clearing browsing cache clears all locally stored Microsoft Defender SmartScreen URL data.
 Clearing download history will remove any locally stored SmartScreen data about file downloads.

 For more information about Microsoft Defender SmartScreen and privacy on Microsoft Edge, read the [Microsoft Edge Privacy Whitepaper](https://docs.microsoft.com/microsoft-edge/privacy-whitepaper#smartscreen).

 ## Microsoft Defender SmartScreen setup for admins

-Admins can set up Microsoft Defender SmartScreen using Group Policy, Microsoft Intune, and mobile device management (MDM) settings.
+Admins can configure Microsoft Defender SmartScreen using Group Policy, Microsoft Intune, and mobile device management (MDM) settings.
 Based on how you set up Microsoft Defender SmartScreen, you can show users a warning page and let them continue to the site or block the site entirely.

 ### Microsoft Defender SmartScreen set up using Group Policy